Arjunbadola/arjunbadola.github.io/_posts/2020-10-18-Revisited: A New Perspective on Startups.md

 5. Brian May: After playing guitar for seven years he decided to go all in.
 6. Pierre Omidyar: He had built ebay as a hobby and left his day job only after it was earning more money than his job.
 7. Henry Ford: started his automotive company while being employed under Thomas Edison.
 8. Bill Gates: He waited for an entire year after selling his first software.
 Even then he did not drop out, instead took a leave of absence.
-Plus he had his parents to for financial support.
+Plus he had his parents for financial support.

 (I think Steve Jobs is an exception to the list)